Notes

 Will AI sales agents replace human sales teams?

 Not for complex, consultative selling — and not for relationship management.
-AI sales agents replace the administrative and response-volume tasks that currently consume a disproportionate share of human sales team time: initial inbound response, qualification questions, appointment booking, and follow-up sequences.
-Human sales teams focus on the work that requires human judgment, empathy, and relationship depth.
+AI sales agents replace the administrative and response-volume tasks that currently consume a disproportionate share of human sales-team time: initial inbound response, qualification questions, appointment booking, and follow-up sequences.
+Human sales teams focus on the work that requires human judgement, empathy, and relationship depth.

 How do AI sales agents handle sensitive or complex enquiries?

-Well-designed AI agents have explicit escalation triggers — questions about pricing negotiation, complaints, edge-case requirements, or any signal of significant frustration route immediately to a human.
-The agent captures the conversation context so the human doesn't need to start from scratch.
-The key is designing the escalation logic carefully during implementation, not treating it as an afterthought.
+Well-designed agents have explicit escalation triggers — questions about pricing negotiation, complaints, edge-case requirements, or any signal of significant frustration route immediately to a human.
+The agent captures conversation context so the human doesn’t restart from scratch.
+The key is designing escalation logic carefully during implementation, not treating it as an afterthought.

 How long does it take to deploy an AI sales agent?

-A properly designed and tested AI sales agent deployment takes 4-6 weeks from kick-off to live operation.
-This includes qualification logic design, script development, CRM and booking system integration, testing, and supervised initial operation.
-Faster deployments are technically possible but skip the testing and supervised operation phases — and the resulting agent quality reflects it.
+A properly designed deployment takes 4–6 weeks from kick-off to live operation.
+This includes qualification logic design, script development, CRM and booking integration, testing, and supervised initial operation.
+Faster deployments are technically possible but skip the testing and supervised phases — and the resulting agent quality reflects it.

 What’s the ROI of an AI sales agent for a B2B company?

 The ROI calculation has two components: revenue impact (leads that would have gone cold now converting, out-of-hours enquiries now captured) and cost impact (SDR time freed for higher-value work, or headcount reduction in high-volume inbound teams).
-For most B2B companies with significant inbound enquiry volume, the agent pays for itself within 3-6 months based on the revenue recovery alone.
+For most B2B companies with significant inbound enquiry volume, the agent pays for itself within 3–6 months on revenue recovery alone — before any cost-side benefit.

 Can AI sales agents work in regulated industries like law or healthcare?